Gas vs electric water heater graphic

 Time Taken to Heat Water

-Gas water heaters usually heat water quicker due to their combustion operation compared to an electric water heater’s heating elements warming up slower.
-Because of the combustion of a gas water heater, their recovery rate and first-hour rating are usually higher than an electric heater.
+Gas water heaters usually heat water quicker due to their combustion operation than an electric water heater’s heating elements warm up slower.
+Because of the combustion of a gas water heater, their recovery rate and first-hour rating are higher than an electric heater.

 Gas vs. Electric Water Heaters: What Should You Buy?